QR codes for nonprofits are a set of QR code solutions to increase efficiency, raise more funds, and encourage community engagement.

-To do this, you can convert your feedback form (which can be a Google Form, a Microsoft form, or any other online survey form) into a feedback QR code.
+To do this, you can convert your feedback form (a Google Form, a Microsoft form, or any other online survey form) into a feedback QR code.

-This way, they only need to scan the code to access the feedback form and input their comments or suggestions digitally.
+This way, they only need to scan the code to access the feedback form and digitally input their comments or suggestions.

 Related: How to make a Feedback QR code